 A student must maintain a 3.0 (B) average and no grade below B- will be accepted on a program of study.

 A student who drops below this average in any semester will receive an academic "warning" from the Graduate School.
-If, at the end of the next semester, the student fails to bring her/his average back to the minimum satisfactory level, (s)he will be placed on probation.
+If, at the end of the next semester, the student fails to bring her/his average back to the minimum satisfactory level, the student will be placed on probation.
 Any student on probation who fails to achieve a satisfactory average after two successive semesters will be dropped from the program.
 Grades will be reviewed each semester.

-Students must pass required clinical courses (PSYC 6560, 6650, 6670, 6240, 8820, 7520, 8510, and Clinical Supervision I) with a grade of B- or higher and maintain a 3.0 (B).
-If a B- is not obtained in any one of these courses after two attempts, the student will not be admitted to doctoral candidacy, or if already admitted, will be discontinued.
+If a B- is not obtained in any course on the program of study after two attempts, the student will not be admitted to doctoral candidacy, or if already admitted, will be discontinued.
 The student may, under these circumstances, elect to complete requirements for the terminal Master's degree, if the M. S. degree has not already been earned.